 Other Puzzles in the Robert Langdon Series

 Dan Brown has created a worldwide phenomenon with his Robert Langdon series.
-This serious has produced five best-selling novels, three block-buster movies, and an empire that has inspired an almost cult following and just as many outspoken opponents.
+This serious has produced five best-selling novels, three block-buster movies, and an empire that has inspired an almost cult following as well as many outspoken opponents.
 All of his stories are highly controversial as they deal with many secretive religious societies and their clashes with the science of today.
 The controversies have had all kinds of effects, some adverse, like the books being banned in countries, and others being positive, most prominently seen in his own success.
 The books feature an artful blend of fact and fiction that often leads the readers to believe in Brown’s fantastical story lines.

 Brown’s novels are known for being full of mentally stimulating problems that challenge both the audience and the characters of the novel.
-The Robert Langdon novels are interwoven with complex puzzles involving everything from anagrams to the fictitious cryptex that was accredited to Leonardo Da Vinci in his book the Da Vinci Code.
+The Robert Langdon novels are interwoven with complex puzzles involving everything from anagrams to the fictitious cryptex that was accredited to Leonardo da Vinci in the book the Da Vinci Code.
 Puzzles are almost as synonymous as the name Robert Langdon is with Dan Brown’s novels; they are an integral part of the appeal and mystery of these famed stories.
 While the puzzles are intriguing for both the audience and the characters, they do much more than just offer an invigorating brainteaser.
 These seemingly superficial, somewhat simplistic puzzles are essential for assisting in the characters quests to beat the clock and save the day which, in turn, reveals the overarching theme to the novels.
 All of the novels feature other puzzles which lead the characters down the path to solving the larger mystery at hand.

 Dan Brown’s newest novel, Origin, follows the same pattern of puzzles that lend to the characters’ quest to honor Edmond Kirsch’s death and release his controversial video.
 It is important to note that Brown’s use of puzzles does not come in the typical fashion.
 A puzzle is not just a game of sorts in need of solving, it can also be interpreted as an enigma or a mystery.
 In this novel, Brown explores the use of many types of puzzles by incorporating them into the character to character relationship as well as the reader to character relationship.
 Origin is fairly unusual as most of its puzzles come in the forms of mysteries and enigmas rather than games, as they typically had in past novels.
 In addition, a few of these puzzles did not necessarily contribute to the overall theme of the book; rather, they added more the roundness of the characters and the overall dynamic of the book.
-The theme, which is fairly similar to Inferno but less so to the others, features the conflict between church and state, but focuses more heavily on the race against time and the duty over morality.
+The theme, which is fairly similar to Inferno but less so to the others, features the conflict between religion and science, but focuses more heavily on the race against time and the duty over morality.